Pixel-Wise Recognition for Holistic Surgical Scene Understanding: The Holistic and Multi-Granular Surgical Scene Understanding of Prostatectomies Dataset

 \subsection{Dataset Statistics}

-Our GraSP dataset comprises thirteen (13) Robot-Assisted Radical Prostatectomy videos captured at a frame rate of 30 frames per second (fps).
-These surgical videos account for 32.37 hours, with an average duration of 2.49 hours and a standard deviation of 0.77 hours.
-For benchmarking purposes, we define a two-fold cross-validation setup for training and validation and establish a test set for final performance evaluation.
-Table~\ref{tab:general_info} presents the data splits and the duration and number of frames (sampled at 1fps) for each video in the GraSP dataset.
-The original videos of the PSI-AVA dataset with curated annotations make the defined cross-validation set, and the test set comprises the five new videos included in this work.
+Our GraSP dataset consists of 13 Robot-Assisted Radical Prostatectomy videos, all captured at 30 fps.
+The total duration of these surgical videos is 32.37 hours, with an average video length of 2.49 hours and a standard deviation of 0.77 hours.
+For benchmarking purposes, we establish a two-fold cross-validation setup for training and validation and a separate test set for final performance evaluation.
+The original videos of the PSI-AVA dataset with curated annotations make the cross-validation set, and the test set comprises the five new videos included in this work.
+Table~\ref{tab:general_info} presents the dataset splits, including the duration and the total number of frames available, sampled at 30 fps and 1 fps.
+While the frames sampled at 30 fps are available for temporal window creation, the 1 fps frames serve as the primary frames for model evaluation and statistical analysis.

-Figure~\ref{fig:grasp} portrays an overview of our proposed tasks and annotations, and Table~\ref{tab:categories} presents our sets of semantic categories.
-The final ground truth annotations of GraSP comprise eleven (11) surgical phase categories, twenty-one (21) surgical steps, seven (7) instrument categories, and fourteen (14) atomic action categories.
-Therefore, our GraSP dataset proposes diverse classes for each task, integrating local and temporal visual understanding of surgeries.
-The hierarchical dendrogram of Figure~\ref{fig:dendogram} of the Supplementary Material represents the relations between each phase and its nested steps, and it also includes the labels and names of all the categories (IDs) for each task in the GraSP dataset.
+Additionally, Figure~\ref{fig:grasp} and Figure~\ref{fig:general_visuals} in the Supplementary Material offer an overview of our proposed tasks and annotations.
+Table~\ref{tab:categories} lists the semantic categories we have established.
+Similarly, the hierarchical dendrogram in Figure~\ref{fig:dendogram} of the Supplementary Material illustrates the relationships between each surgical phase and its corresponding nested steps.